 Cheever is accused of crimes connected to the death of his relative, Tangent-area farm mechanic Don Whisenhunt.

 Whisenhunt, 60, allegedly died because of massive injuries caused by a physical confrontation with Cheever the night of Sept.
 20. Cheever allegedly left Whisenhunt outside overnight on Whisenhunt’s Tangent property, according to court paperwork.

 Tami Jean Fulbright, Whisenhunt's daughter, has pleaded guilty to first-degree criminal mistreatment for her role in her father’s death.
-She allegedly withheld necessary and adequate medical treatment from him.
+She withheld necessary and adequate medical treatment from him.